Sylvain-Barde/begrs_sfc/README.md

 ## Run sequence:

 The various scripts should be run in the following order, as the outputs of earlier scripts for the inputs of later ones.
 To run a later file (e.g. output generation) without running an earlier file (e.g. estimation), use the folders provided in the release as the source of the intermediate inputs.
-Files within a subsection can be run in any order.

 ### 1. Generate simulation data